-Initial planning for the University of Fondwa (UNIF) began in 2001 when a group of academic thought leaders from the international community gathered in Fondwa, Haiti, and engaged in critical dialogue.
+Initial planning for the University of Fondwa, previously referred to as UNIF, began in 2001 when a group of academic thought leaders from the international community gathered in Fondwa, Haiti, and engaged in critical dialogue.

 Father Joseph Philippe, CSSp, coordinator of the Association of Peasants of Fondwa (APF) and founder of Fonkoze (a microfinance institution), led this group of individuals from the U.S., France, Cuba, and Haiti.